 Deployment Packing List

-Don’t forget the essentials!
-Here’s a list of some things to remember:
+Before you leave, don’t forget the essentials!
+Here’s a list of some things to bring on deployment:

 - Civilian clothes: Not allowed for all deployments.
 Bring clothes appropriate for the culture and weather of the area you’re going to.